VeronicaMalizia/SchiSTOP_model/README.md

 1. File `02.2_Setting_simulation_scenario.R`: customize scenario-specific parameters.
 This will prepare the setting to run simulations.

 2. File `05_Run_model.R` : run the model and save results.
-The script allows to load input data, call previous scripts, customize the parameters for simulations, launched simulations with SchiSTOP from R source (`04_Model_specification.R`).
+The script allows to load input data, call previous scripts, customize the parameters for simulations, launch simulations with SchiSTOP from R source (`04_Model_specification.R`).
 Results are stored in two outputs:

     -   population-level output, i.e. results aggregated at population level (e.g. prevalence)